ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ### Compact PID controller

-The compact Siemens PID controller is limited compared to the continuous PID controller its possibilities.
+The compact Siemens PID controller is limited compared to the continuous PID controller in its possibilities.
 Most of the parameters can be set via associated pop-up menus and can therefore only be set using a programming device (PC with TIA Portal).

-As an advantage it can be cited that configuring this controller is done by using these pop-up screens which is much easier.
-This way one can make a choice between the different quantities and different SI units and one can opt to operate via a normalized input (output) or a periphery entrance exit).
+As an advantage it can be quoted that configuring this controller is done by using these pop-up screens which is much easier.
+This way one can make a choice between the different quantities and different SI units and one can opt to operate via a normalized input (output) or a periphery (entrance exit).

 ![Siemens Example](../Ad05/Images/SiemensEx5.jpg)